X Factor Kids (Albanian TV series): Open auditions

-The format for the show was announced on January 2025 by TV Klan.
+The format for the show was announced in January 2025 by TV Klan.
 The show began staging producers' audition on 21 January 2025 and on 9 February 2025 at the premises of TV Klan in Tirana.

 Judges' auditions

 The auditionees chosen by the producers were invited back to the last set of arena auditions that took place in front of the judges.
 These auditions began filming on 8 October 2025 and were held in Tirana.
 The three episodes began broadcast on TV Klan from 7 November 2025 until 21 November 2025.
 In the first episode, the judging panel included Andi Vrapi, Fatma Haxhialiu, Fifi, and Pirro Çako.
 The second episode featured Bojken Lako, Oriola Marashi, Kamela Islamaj, and Eneda Tarifa as judges.
+In the third episode, the panel consisted of Bojken Lako, Fifi, Oriola Marashi, and Pirro Çako.

 During the auditions, the show features a special rule known as the "Superpower", allowing a judge to save one contestant who would otherwise be eliminated.

+Judges' Houses

+The final round of the selection process, the judges' houses were filmed in late October 2024.
+At the start of Judges' Houses, the judges discovered which categories they would mentor: Fifi was given the Boys, Pirro Çako was given the Juniors, Bojken Lako was given the Girls and Oriola Marashi was given the Kids.
+On the first two episodes of judges' houses, each act performed one song to their mentor and guest mentor.
+Fifi was assisted by DJ Dagz, Pirro Çako was assisted by Xhensila Myrtezaj, Bojken Lako was assisted by Stine and Oriola Marashi was assisted by Gent Myftaraj.
+After the performances, on the third episode the judges revealed which acts they put through to the live shows.

+The three judges' houses episodes were broadcast on 28 November 2025, on 5 December 2025 and on 12 December 2025.